coq/coq/doc/sphinx/addendum/type-classes.rst

    lookups.

-.. opt:: Set Typeclasses Caching Mingoals @num
+.. opt:: Typeclasses Caching Mingoals @num

-   This option which controls how many dependent goals a failed goal must have to be included in the cache.
+   This option controls how many dependent goals a failed goal must have to be included in the cache.
 The value ``0`` will cause caching all failed resolutions.
-Increasing the value of this the parameter will decrease cache size, making lookups faster at cost of the smaller number of potential cache hits.
+Increasing the value of this parameter will decrease cache size, making lookups faster at cost of the smaller number of potential cache hits.